 Before you get started

 We have death certificates from 1956 to the present for anyone who died in Boston or listed Boston as their home.
-If you need a death certificate from before 1956, you will need to order by mail or in person.Cost for online orders
+If you need a death certificate from before 1956, you will need to order by mail.Cost for online orders

 Death certificates cost $14 per copy.
 That price includes shipping.
 You will be charged an extra service fee of not more than $0.25 plus 2.15%.
 That fee goes directly to a third party to pay for the cost of card processing.
 We have more information about card service fees at the City of Boston.